 In the 1751 issue of the earliest scientific journal in Europe—the french Le Journal des Sçavans, was published a description of the calculating machine of Jacob-Rodrigues Pereire (1715-1780) (see biography of Jacob-Rodrigues Pereire).
 The description is only textual, without any sketches (see the original description of machine of Pereire).
 Besides this description, almost nothing is known about the machine.
 It seems Pereire designed it lead by his love and engagement to the deaf and mute children.

 The machine was a simple adding device with mechanism somewhat similar to the Abaque Rhabdologique of Claude Perrault, but was more complex.
 At least one copy has been manufactured, and Pereire donated it to a friend—the famous french statesman Baron Jacques Necker (1732—1804), who used it for personal calculations.
 Unfortunately, the device didn't survive to the present day, so we have to limit our research with the elaborate description in the journal.
-Here it is (Excerpt from the register of the Royal Academy of Sciences, 5th of May, 1751, translated by Cris Stenella):
+Here it is (Excerpt from the register of the Royal Academy of Sciences, 5 May, 1751, translated by Cris Stenella):

 We have examined on the orders of the Academy an Arithmetical machine, presented by Mr. Pereire, of whom the Company has already approved the method of teaching speech to mutes.